cushycrux/ComfyUI_yanc/README.md

 "Save Image" can now save .webp additionally.

+"Load Text From Folder" has now also the sequential loading feature (index).

 **2026/09/04**: Added new functionality to the "Load Image From Folder" node, It loads now a random image from a folder or subfolders!
 It loads captions automatically with the image (if there), it outputs the filename, height and width of the image, it can up- or downscale the image on the fly (megapixels, preserves the image ratio), all in one run!

 **2026/08/10**: Added new functionality to the "Text Replace" node, so the user can add wildcards and other regex functions. (e.g {red|green} for randomizing words etc.)